splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 6. Your new metric set shows under :strong:`Pending MetricSets` section of the table with an :guilabel:`Analyzing` status while the cardinality check to runs.
 You might have to wait a few moments for the check to run.

-7. After the cardinality check has run, the status of your MetricSet is updated.
-See :ref:`review-cardinality` to assess the new MetricSet's cardinality contribution and enable the MetricSet if you're happy with it.
+7. After the cardinality check has run, review the cardinality of your new MetricSet.
+See :ref:`review-troubleshoot-cardinality`.
+To enable the MetricSet, select the check mark under :guilabel:`Actions`.

+8. If you are happy with the cardinality, select the check mark under :guilabel:`Actions` to enable your Troubleshooting MetricSet.

 .. caution: Your pending MetricSet will expire after one hour.
-If your MetricSet times out before you enable it, rerun the analysis to index the span tag.
+If your MetricSet times out before you enable it, rerun the analysis.

-.. _review-cardinality:
+.. _review-troubleshoot-cardinality:

 Review the cardinality of your MetricSet
 -------------------------------------------

 When the cardinality check completes, you can see the estimated total cardinality.

- * If you are happy with the cardinality, select the check mark under :guilabel:`Actions` to enable your Troubleshooting MetricSet.
-The cardinality check expires after one hour.
+ * If the cardinality impact of indexing this new MetricSet is acceptable, select the check mark under :guilabel:`Actions` to enable your Troubleshooting MetricSet.
- * If your MetricSet times out before you enable it, rerun the analysis to index the span tag.
+ * If the check times out before you enable the MetricSet, rerun the analysis.
- * If the check failed to run, run the check again.
- * If the check runs and returns a failure, your cardinality is too high to create the new MetricSet.
+ * If the check shows as failed, your cardinality is too high to create the new MetricSet.
+You can edit the MetricSet to adjust the configuration to reduce cardinality or you can select the x to delete the pending Metricset.

 The following example shows a cardinality check.